BayanAlex/portfolio/README.md

 [👉 Source code](https://github.com/BayanAlex/rs-pma-angular)
 [👉 Deployment](https://cyberalex-pma.netlify.app/)
 ##### Description:
+- RS School FrontEnd Course final Angular project
-Adaptive FrontEnd application of own design.
-It is using provided REST API BackEnd.
-The application is based on a basic [Trello](https://trello.com/) functionality.
+- Adaptive FrontEnd application of own design.
+It is using existing REST API BackEnd
+- The application is based on a basic [Trello](https://trello.com/) functionality
-User can create columns of tasks grouped in boards.
-Each task includes a description and a checklist.
+- User can create columns of tasks grouped in boards.
+Each task includes a description and a checklist
-Using drag and drop, user can reorder columns, move tasks within and between columns.
-User can search tasks via BackEnd.
+- Using drag and drop, user can reorder columns, move tasks within and between columns
+- User can search tasks via BackEnd
-The application is localized in 2 languages (English and Ukrainian).
+- The application is localized in 2 languages (English and Ukrainian)
+- User form validation is provided

 `HTML` `SCSS` `Angular` `TypeScript` `RxJS` `Material` `Tailwind` `Ngx-translate`

 [![LINK](/img/pma1.png)](https://cyberalex-pma.netlify.app/)